pearcej/cpp4python/_sources/Turtles/advanced_features.rst

 The :code:`tracer(N)` method is used to control how many times the Turtle is actually drawn on the screen.
 This method belongs to the :code:`TurtleScreen` object, and effects all turtles that are on the screen.
-The :code:`N` in the function represents the input, only allowing the :code:`TurtleScreen` to display one frame out every :code:`N`.
+The :code:`N` in the method represents the input, only allowing the :code:`TurtleScreen` to display one frame out every :code:`N`.

 .. core-block:: cpp